 Optical Synchronization at ELBE

-To enable highly resolved pump-probe experiments with table top laser sources pump and probe beams have to be synchronized on a 100 fs time scale.
+The linear electron accelerator ELBE has been upgraded in order to produce short electron pulses with 150 fs duration and capable for highly charged bunches of up to 1 nC.
+Several short pulse secondary radiation sources are driven by these ultrashort electron bunches.
+In order to enable highly resolved pump-probe experiments with table top laser sources pump and probe beams have to be synchronized on a 100 fs time scale.

-In collaboration with DESY, Hamburg a synchronization system based on a mode locked laser as an optical master oscillator will be used to ensure a timing stability on the few 10 fs scale [1,2].
-The laser will be locked to the accelerators radio frequency (RF) master oscillator and the pulses will be distributed via optical fibers to the remote stations.
+In collaboration with DESY, Hamburg a synchronization system based on a mode locked laser as an optical master oscillator is used to ensure a timing stability on the few 10 fs scale [1,2].
+The laser is locked to the accelerators radio frequency (RF) master oscillator and the pulses are distributed via optical fibers to the remote stations.
 To detect delay changes in the optical fibers caused by temperature drifts and mechanical stress, part of the laser light is reflected at the far end and sent back to the near end of the transmission line.
 Phase changes are measured using a balanced optical cross correlator which generates an error signal of a few mV per femtosecond.
 The error signal is fed into a fast digital controller to compensate timing variations in two steps.
 Fast changes are minimized using a fiber piezo stretcher while slow changes are compensated by an optical delay stage offering a broader tuning range.

 For the Optical master oscillator a commercial solution was chosen.
 The Onefive Origami 15 is a robust system showing very low phase noise .
 It is locked to the accelerators RF using the available phase lock electronics.
 The measured phase noise of the HZDRs Origami was below 6 fs [1 kHz; 10 MHz].